Aurore54F/aurore54f.github.io/_pages/positions.md

 In return, we offer an excellent research environment in Sankt Ingbert, with close individual supervision, worldwide collaborations, competitive salary according to TVöD, and with significant funding for travel and equipment.

+If you are interested, apply for a position in my group on the [CISPA web page](https://career.cispa.de/phd.html).
+Note that we are currently switching to a new application system, so if the link does not work (yet), just let me know by email.
-If you are interested, please apply through [CISPA's centralized application portal](https://jobs.cispa.saarland/jobs/detail/phd-students-1).
-Make sure that your cover letter mentions my research group and why you would be a good fit.
+Make sure that your cover letter mentions my research group and why you would be a good fit for my group and for CISPA.
 If you have any questions, first read [this page](https://aurore54f.github.io/contact/) on how to contact me and then send me an email accordingly.